-Anyway, absorption of CO2 occurs rapidly though the alveolar wall.
-Its excellent water and lipid solubility permit it to diffuse readily though this short distance, and it is exchanged more easily than oxygen in the lungs.
+Anyway, absorption of CO2 occurs rapidly through the alveolar wall.
+Its excellent water and lipid solubility permit it to diffuse readily through this short distance, and it is exchanged more easily than oxygen in the lungs.
 This exchange is typically one-way, as atmospheric gas (largely representative of fresh alveolar gas) typically contains very little CO2 (0.027-0.036%), and the concentration gradient favours the movement of CO2 out of the alveolar capillary blood and into the alveolus.
-The absorption of CO2 though the peritoneum or gut wall is much slower, as will be discussed below; however these can also be viewed as methods of administration.
+The absorption of CO2 through the peritoneum or gut wall is much slower, as will be discussed below; however, these can also be viewed as methods of administration.

 Metabolism and clearance